Indian Economy / Development Planning

-If we consider the composition of NITI Aayog,
+If we consider the structure of NITI Aayog,

-- The Prime Minister of India is ex-officio chairman of NITI Aayog.
+- The Prime Minister of India is the ex-officio chairman of NITI Aayog.

 - Regional Councils members are the Chief Ministers of the States and heads of the Union Territories of particular regions.

-- There will be four ex-officio members from Union Council of Ministers.
+- There will be four ex-officio members of NITI Aayog from the Union Council of Ministers.